Core counsellor training

 Do I need to be academic?

 Counselling is a blend of practical skill, theoretical knowledge, and personal insight.
 Whilst not an academic subject at entry level, it is important that trainees are able to effectively communicate their ideas in written form.
 In terms of progression and future recognition (accreditation for example) academic ability is very helpful.
 We will support those who are new to academia in developing these important skills, and make reasonable adjustments for people who find traditional models of learning challenging.

-CAN I SWITCH to your from another TRAINING PROVIDER?
+CAN I SWITCH to you from another TRAINING PROVIDER?

 Absolutely, we are happy to receive applications from people who trained at other centres.
 It’s important to remember that our criteria for passing will likely differ and therefore the best time to change is in between stages.

 I feel really uncomfortable in role-playing, can I skip that part?

-Sorry, role-playing is an essential element of training and assessment!
+Sorry, ‘role-playing’ is an essential element of training and assessment, however, we try to make this as realistic as possible!
 You will also be expected to deliver presentations and engage in group discussion throughout your training journey.